The DIP is composed of 23 employer self-assessment questions and organized in two categories:

 4 = Full implementation

-Based on a combination of two rating scales: importance and implementation level, the assessment results outline employer disability inclusion priorities and considerations.
-The findings and recommendations can be used to improve the inclusion of people with disabilities in company inclusion and hiring practices.
+Based on a combination of two rating scales: importance and implementation level, the assessment results outline employer disability employment priorities and considerations.
+The findings and recommendations can be used to improve the hiring of people with disabilities in company recruitment, hiring, and retention practices.

 The assessment also compares your results with companies of a similar size.